-The drainage infrastructure is required to clear flood events quickly and it is proposed a 2% crossfall will be adopted upon approval from CAASI.
-An improvement and extension of the open channel drainage system and the addition of 3x750 diameter culvert systems, under the apron, will allow for greater drainage management.
+The drainage infrastructure is required to clear flood events quickly, and it is proposed that a 2% cross-fall will be adopted upon approval from CAASI.
+An improvement and extension of the open channel drainage system and the addition of 3x750-diameter culvert systems under the apron will allow for more significant drainage management.
 A detailed design of this is provided in Appendix F.5.